Henry Yelverton (attorney general): Career

 In 1597, 1604 and 1614 Yelverton was elected to Parliament for the borough of Northampton.
-On 30 March 1604, when Sir Francis Goodwin's case was before the house, he argued for allowing Goodwin to take his seat in the teeth of the support given by the king to his rejection by chancery.
+On 30 March 1604, when Sir Francis Goodwin's case was before the house, he argued for allowing Goodwin to take his seat, in the teeth of the support given by King James I to his rejection by Chancery.
 On 5 April, when James had issued his orders, Yelverton was frightened, and argued that the prince's command was like a thunderbolt or the roaring of a lion.

-In the session of 1606–7 he was again in trouble, attacking George Home, 1st Earl of Dunbar, the king's Scottish favourite, and generally criticising the bills brought in for effecting a partial union with Scotland, while he fell under Francis Bacon's suspicion as having had a hand in a book published by the puritan lawyer Nicholas Fuller.
-On the other hand, he did not argue against the king's wishes in Calvin's Case.
-Yelverton made efforts to regain the king's favour.
+In the session of 1606–07, Yelverton was again in trouble, attacking George Home, 1st Earl of Dunbar, the king's Scottish favourite, and generally criticising the bills brought in for effecting a partial union with Scotland, while he fell under Francis Bacon's suspicion as having had a hand in a book published by the puritan lawyer Nicholas Fuller.
+On the other hand, Yelverton did not argue against the king's wishes in Calvin's Case and made efforts to regain the king's favour.
 A Mr Dummond, perhaps the courtier John Drummond of Hawthornden, advised him to enlist the help Arbella Stuart to gain the support of the Scottish Chancellor, Alexander Seton, 1st Earl of Dunfermline.
-Seton presented Yelverton's petition to King James during his progress at Hinchingbrooke.
-Before the session of 1610, he sought an interview with the Earl of Dunbar, and ultimately was admitted by the king to an audience, in which he explained away the words that had given offence.
+Dunfermline presented Yelverton's petition to King James during his progress at Hinchingbrooke.
+Before the session of 1610, Yelverton sought an interview with the Earl of Dunbar, and ultimately was admitted by the king to an audience, in which he explained away the words that had given offence.

-On 23 June, 1610, he asserted that the law of England extended only to the low-water mark, and the king might therefore restrain all goods at sea from approaching the shore, and therefore only allow their being landed on payment of a duty.
+On 23 June, 1610, Yelverton asserted that the laws of England extended only to the low-water mark, and the king might therefore restrain all goods at sea from approaching the shore, and therefore only allow their being landed on payment of a duty.

 In 1613, Bacon spoke of Yelverton as having been won to the side of the Crown, and on 28 October of the same year he succeeded Bacon as solicitor-general.
 He was knighted on 8 November, perhaps through the good word of the king's favourite, Rochester, shortly afterwards Robert Carr, 1st Earl of Somerset.
 Yelverton offered £500 towards the cost of The Masque of Flowers produced to celebrate Somerset's marriage to Frances Howard, but Bacon insisted on paying the whole charge.

 In 1614, Yelverton again took his seat as member for Northampton in the Addled parliament.
 On 19 January 1615 he took an official part in the examination of Edmond Peacham under torture.
-About the same time he joined in signing a certificate in favour of the chancery in the conflict with Sir Edward Coke on the question of praemunire.
+About the same time he joined in signing a certificate in favour of the Chancery in the conflict with Sir Edward Coke on the question of praemunire.